Softlr/Selenium.WebDriver.Extensions/README.md

 Extensions for Selenium WebDriver.

 # Features
-Some of the features of this library are:
-* **jQuery support**
+## jQuery support
+* jQuery selectors support for Selenium WebDriver to perform DOM-element selections that CSS can't do
+* jQuery auto-load on pages on sites that don't use jQuery
+* Supports jQuery context switching
+* Supports all jQuery traversing methods for generation of complex selector chains

+## Sizzle support
-  * jQuery and Sizzle selectors support for Selenium WebDrivers to perform selections that CSS can't do
+* Sizzle selectors support for Selenium WebDriver to perform DOM-element selections that CSS can't do
+* Sizzle auto-load on pages on sites that don't use Sizzle
+* Supports Sizzle context switching

+## Query selector support
-* Query selector support to allow simple queries in modern browsers
+* Query selector support for Selenium WebDriver to easily invoke queries in modern browsers
-* Allows jQuery and Sizzle selectors to be used even on sites that don't use jQuery or Sizzle as it can load the library before performing the first search
+* Query selector support detection

+## Other
 * Very easy setup: install packages with NuGet, include a namespace and start using it with your existing Selenium solution
-* Supports all jQuery traversing methods for generation of complex selector chains
-* Supports jQuery and Sizzle context switching
 * High quality ensured by continous integration setup with Appveyor, unit and integration tests and 100% code coverage
 * Well documented code following strict StyleCop and FxCop rules